 - In 1994 there was a referendum to expand the zoo.
 There was strong opposition and residents voted to do away with the zoo altogether.

-- The zoo was shut down in 1996 and the animals were either moved to the petting zoo area, the Greater Vancouver Zoo in Abbotsford, or to other facilities.
+- The zoo was shut down in 1996 and the animals were either moved to the petting zoo area, the Greater Vancouver Zoo in Aldergrove, or to other facilities.

 - The zoo closed completely in December 1997 after the last remaining animal, a polar bear named Tuk, died at age 36 [source].

-The polar bear habitat was converted into a salmon hatchery and is now a part of a larger protected salmon network through Stanley Park and around the aquarium.
+The polar bear habitat was used as a part of the Stanley Park Salmon Stream in the late 1990s, becoming part of a larger protected salmon network through Stanley Park and around the aquarium.